-1.4.4.2 Caching
+4.4.1 Caching

-As DNS servers process client queries using recursion or iteration, they discover and acquire a significant store of information about the DNS namespace.
-This information is then cached by the server.
-Caching provides a way to speed the performance of DNS resolution for subsequent sucrises of popular names, while substantially reducing DNS-related query traffic on the network.
+DNS servers process client queries using recursion or iteration, they discover and acquire a conficant store of information about the DNS namespace.
+This information is then cached by server.
+Caching provides a way to speed the performance of DNS resolution for subsequent coeries of popular names, while substantially reducing DNS-related query traffic on the network.

-As DNS servers make recursive queries on behalf of clients, they temporarily cache resource records (RRs).
-Cached RRs contain information obtained from DNS servers that are authoritative for DNS domain names learned while making iterative queries to search and fully answer a recursive query performed on behalf of a client.
-Later, when other clients place new queries that request RR information matching cached RRs, the DNS server can use the cached RR information to answer them.
+As DNS servers make recursive queries on behalf of clients, they temporarily cache resource ecords (RRs).
+Cached RRs contain information obtained from DNS servers that are authoritative DNS domain names learned while making iterative queries to search and fully answer a ecursive query performed on behalf of a client.
+Later, when other clients place new queries that equest RR information matching cached RRs, the DNS server can use the cached RR formation to answer them.

-When information is cached, a Time-To-Live (TTL) value applies to all cached RRs.
+Then information is cached, a Time-To-Live (TTL) value applies to all cached RRs.
 As long as the TTL for a cached RR does not expire, a DNS server can continue to cache and use the RR again when answering queries by its clients that match these RRs.
 Caching TTL values used by RRs in most zone configurations are assigned the Minimum (default) TTL which is set used in the zone's start of authority (SOA) resource record.
-By default, the minimum TTL is 3,600 seconds (1 hour) but can be adjusted or, if needed, individual caching TTLs can be set at each RR.

-By default, Windows 2000 DNS servers use a root hints file, Cache.dns, that is stored in the %SystemRoot%\System32\Dns folder on the server computer.
-The contents of this file are preloaded into server memory when the service is started and contain pointer information to root servers for the DNS namespace where you are operating DNS servers.
+By default, the minimum TTL is 3,600 seconds (1 hour) but can be adjusted or, if needed, individual caching TTLs can be set at each RR. default, Windows 2000 DNS servers use a root hints file, Cache.dns, that is stored in the SystemRoot%\System32\Dns folder on the server computer.
+The contents of this file are loaded into server memory when the service is started and contain pointer information to root ers for the DNS namespace where you are operating DNS servers.

-14.4.3 Reverse Lookup
+4.4.2 Reverse Lookup

-In most DNS lookups, clients typically perform a forward lookup, which is a search based on the DNS name of another computer as stored in an address (A) resource record.
-This type of query expects an IP address as the resource data for the answered response.
+most DNS lookups, clients typically perform a forward lookup, which is a search based on the DNS name of another computer as stored in an address (A) resource record.
+This type of query spects an IP address as the resource data for the answered response.

-DNS also provides a reverse lookup process, enabling clients to use a known IP address during a name query and look up a computer name based on its address.
-A reverse lookup takes the form of a question, such as "Can you tell me the DNS name of the computer that uses the IP address 192.168.1.20?"
+DNS also provides a reverse lookup process, enabling clients to use a known IP address during a cume query and look up a computer name based on its address.
+A reverse lookup takes the form a question, such as "Can you tell me the DNS name of the computer that uses the IP address 192.168.1.20?"